Karmayogini – Life of Ahilyabai Holkar by Vijaya Jahagirdar

 The story of Ahilyabai Holkar also is a mirror of the life of noble homes in India, the role they played in the society.
 I loved reading about the privileges they had and the responsibilities they shoulder.
 Men more often than not, had multiple wives, including the wives from other religions and the wives who married their swords called Khand-Rani.
 They could easily marry outside religion.
 The cultural scenes of 18th CE are very well etched out.
 I liked Ahilyabai Holkar’s relationship with her in-laws, how they groomed her and remained her pillar of strength while she followed their advice.
 The bonding between the palace women is something that makes you feel its absence in the modern world.

-The language and the narrative of the story are excellent.
+The language and the narrative of the Karmayogini story are excellent.
 At times, I wished I could read this in Hindi as I know some nuances would have been missed.
 Great story and great storytelling.
-Very well researched book.
+Karmayogini is a very well researched book.

 But Karmayogini – Life of Ahilyabai Holkar from Amazon.